 Preheat the oven to 350 degrees.
 Grease a 9 by 13 baking pan.

-Cream butter, sugar and salt with a mixer, until fluffy.
+Cream butter and sugar with a mixer, until fluffy.
 Mix in flour.

 With floured hands, press the shortbread mixer into prepared pan.
 The shortbread will be sticky so coat your hands in flavor – repeatedly.
 Bake 20 minutes or until lightly browned.